ElectronicBg/PolarBezierVisualizer/README.md

 - Construct **derived Bézier curves**
 - Explore the **polar curve of a Bézier curve**

-It behaves like a mini curve editor similar to vector graphics or CAD tools.

 ---

-## 2. Polar Bézier curves
+# 🧭 Polar Bézier curves

 Instead of Cartesian control points (x, y), we use **polar coordinates**: